-Jessica primarily assists individuals with criminal and family law needs, and is committed to equipping her clients with the information they need to successfully navigate the legal system.
+Jessica focuses her practice on clients with traffic and criminal cases, and is committed to equipping her clients with the information they need to successfully navigate the legal system.

 She represented her first client on an unemployment case during her very first internship and has been hooked on the experience ever since.

-Since then, she has expanded her area of focus to include traffic offenses, divorce, federal criminal defense, and more.
+Since then, she has expanded her area of focus to include traffic offenses, divorce and custody, and more.

 Whatever the legal issue, Jessica is passionate about working with and advocating for her clients to ensure a positive outcome.